Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Experiment 2: Effects of the Weight of Word Modality on the Performance of Word Discovery Object Categorization

 \subsection{Condition}

 The dataset and hyperparameter settings were the same as those described in Section~\ref{sec:ex_1}.
 For the weight settings of the word modalities, we applied variable weight settings in addition to the fixed value (200) used in the experiments in Section~\ref{sec:ex_1}.

-In the increase condition, we did not use the uncertain word segmentation results for categorization in the initial stage of learning and increased the weights after some progress in the NPP-DAA iteration.
-In the decrease condition, we set a change in weight that is considered inappropriate for comparison.
-The increase and decrease conditions of the word modality weight were set according to the number of iterations of the blocked Gibbs sampler of NPB-DAA, as follows:
+\textbf{In the increase condition}, this weighting did not use the uncertain word segmentation results for categorization in the initial stage of learning and increased the weights after some progress in the NPB-DAA iteration.
+This means that lexical acquisition and concept formation takes place through separate mechanisms in the early stage, followed by the integration of knowledge from both.
+The increase condition of the word modality weight ($\texttt{modality\_weight}^{w}(t)$) was set according to the number $t$ of iterations of the blocked Gibbs sampler of NPB-DAA, as follows:

-Here, the variable $t$ refers to the number of iterations of the blocked Gibbs sampler.
+\textbf{In the decrease condition}, we set a change in weight that is considered inappropriate for comparison.
+This weighting strongly uses the word segmentation results for categorization in the early stages of learning but gives less credence to the word segmentation results.
+The decrease condition of the word modality weight ($\texttt{modality\_weight}^{w}(t)$) was set according to the number $t$ of iterations of the blocked Gibbs sampler of NPB-DAA, as follows:

 Graphical plots of these conditions are shown in Fig~\ref{fig:weight_set}.
 The above setting was determined based on Appendix~\ref{sec:apdx}.